BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^4]: **Why Airgaps?** Optimal safety of a seed means ensuring that the device holding the key can't be corrupted and that the seed (or even hints about the seed) can't slip off the device.
 Any type of live connection can be dangerous, because even if a stream is purely intended for data, a buffer overflow or other error might send return data back across the connection without intervention of the users.
 Airgaps not only ensure data is in the maximally constrained form, thanks to use of a QR code or a MicroSD data file, but they also ensure that the user can see any data that's being sent back in return, and OK that sending or not.
 Of course, this also depends on airgapped devices being very precise and complete in revealing what data they receive and what data they send.

 [^5]: **Why Passport and Seed Tool?** We choose Passport and Gordian Seed Tool as second-generation signing devices that have fully integrated backup mechanisms: Passport to MicroSD, Seed Tool to iCloud.
 We've thus combined the protection against SPOC implicit in an airgapped design  with the protection against SPOF supported by a backup that the user doesn't have to think (much) about.
+Caveats: Foundation Devices is a patron of Blockchain Commons.
+This likely impacted our familiarity with the device, but didn't impact our decision to choose it as the best signing device for this scenario.
+The Gordian Seed Tool is a reference app created by Blockchain Commons.

 [^6]: **Locale Security.** Obviously, the more secure locations are, the better.
 Optimal setup would be to have a robust Home Safe and two safety deposit boxes in banks in two widely separated locales.
 However, we expect most people will choose their locales as home, bank, and work; or else as home, work, and family/friend home.
 The most important factor for the overall security of your scenario may not be physical security of the locale, but instead geographical separation, ensuring that no single disaster such as an earthquake or wildfire and no single event such as a war or civil unrest, could easily compromise two locales.